dsci445-csu/hw-5/README.md

     h.
 Now apply random forest to the training data set.
 What is the test MSE for this approach?

+Turn in in a pdf of your homework to canvas using the provided Rmd file as a template.
+Your Rmd file on the server will also be used in grading, so be sure they are identical.

-**Be sure to share your server project with the instructor and grader:**
+**Be sure to share your server project with the instructor and grader.
+You only need to do this once per semester.**

-1. Open your hw-5 project on liberator.stat.colostate.edu
+1. Open your `homeworks` project on liberator.stat.colostate.edu
 2. Click the drop down on the project (top right side) > Share Project...

     <img src="share_project.png" alt="plot of chunk unnamed-chunk-1" width="25%" />